-How to apply for Texas Medicaid
+How to Apply for Texas Medicaid

 Four ways to apply for Texas Medicaid

-Apply at yourtexasbenefits.com.
-Create an account, complete the application, and submit.
+- Online — YourTexasBenefits.com: Create an account, complete the application, and submit.
 You can upload verification documents directly through the portal.
 Available 24/7.

-Call 2-1-1 (TTY 711) statewide, toll-free.
+- Phone — dial 2-1-1: Call 2-1-1 (TTY 711) statewide, toll-free.
 HHSC benefits specialists can assist with applications over the phone.
 Hours vary; the line is available most days.
 Spanish-language assistance is available.

-Visit an HHSC benefits office in your county.
+- In person — HHSC benefits office: Visit an HHSC benefits office in your county.
 Find your nearest location at hhs.texas.gov/about-hhs/find-us.
 Staff can assist with completing your application and accepting documents on the spot.

-Download Form H1010 (Texas Health and Human Services Benefits Application) from the HHSC website.
+- Paper — mail or fax: Download Form H1010 (Texas Health and Human Services Benefits Application) from the HHSC website.
 Complete it and mail or fax it to your local HHSC office.
 Processing is slower than online submission.

 What documents you'll need to apply